 (with Alex Bell, T.J.
 Hedin, Peter Mannino, Roozbeh Moghadam, and Till von Wachter)

-RSF: The Russel Sage Foundation Journal of the Social Sciences, forthcoming
+RSF: The Russell Sage Foundation Journal of the Social Sciences, 2023

 Abstract (click to expand): To what extent did jobless Americans benefit from unemployment insurance (UI) during the COVID-19 pandemic?
 This paper documents geographic disparities in access to UI during 2020.
 We leverage aggregated and individual-level UI claims data to perform an integrated analysis across four measures of access to UI.
 In addition to the traditional UI recipiency rate, we construct rates of application among the unemployed, rates of first payment among applicants, and exhaustion rates among paid claimants.
 Through correlations across California counties and across states, we show that areas with more disadvantaged residents had less access to UI during the pandemic.
 While these disparities are large in magnitude, cross-state analysis suggests that policy can play a salient role in mitigating these disparities.